leiluspocus/advent-of-code-2023/README.md

 - Since the other days don't inspire me, I decide to keep going !
 - [This article](https://dev.to/nickymeuleman/advent-of-code-2023-day-15-4h7c) helped me understand what was expected
 - 💡 [findIndex](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex)

 ## Lessons learned
-- This advent of code was a great way to refresh my data structure knowledge (matrices, graph exploration), I'm definitely rusty.
+- This advent of code was a great way to refresh my data structure knowledge (matrices exploration), I'm definitely rusty.
--
+- `Array` provides a lot of handy functions (`findIndex`, `fill` ...) that I don't use that often !